HimbeerserverDE/mt-multiserver-proxy/README.md

 ### Starting
 Run `${GOBIN}/mt-multiserver-proxy`.
-The configuration file and other required files are created automatically in the directory the executable (or symlink to said executable) is in, so make sure to move the executable to the desired location or use a symlink.
+The configuration file and other required files are created automatically in the directory the executable is in, so make sure to install the executable to the desired location.
+Symlinks to the executable will be followed, only the real path matters.

 ### Stopping
 mt-multiserver-proxy reacts to SIGINT, SIGTERM and SIGHUP.
 It stops listening